Skip to content

 4. Next, redeploy the extension so that you can preview it locally.
 Redeploying and updating your private extension is only required when you add or remove surfaces.

 5. Now, you can run start local development.
-Once the server starts, navigate to Site configuration > Notifications for your site in the Netlify UI and the new surface should appear.
+Once the server starts, navigate to Project configuration > Notifications for your project in the Netlify UI and the new surface should appear.
 The original boilerplate surface should also still appear when you navigate to Team settings > General team settings

-The Netlify SDK supports extension UI for the following surfaces across team sections and site sections of the Netlify UI.
+The Netlify SDK supports extension UI for the following surfaces across team sections and project sections of the Netlify UI.

 For team features and configurations, you can add the following surfaces: